NativeSensors/.github/profile/README.md

-We are focused on building open software and engineering!
+We are focused on building open software and science!

 ## Currently working on:
 [EyeGestures](https://github.com/NativeSensors/EyeGestures)